elchininet/custom-sidebar/README.md

 ### Partials

 Partials are fragments of code that can be included in your templates.
-They can be inserted in [JavaScript](#javascript-templates) or [Jinja](#jinja-templates) templates and any entity used in them will make the template in which the partial is inserted to be reevaluated when the entity changes its state.
-Partials can also use variables set in the `js_variables` or `jinja_variables` (depending on the kind of template in which they are inserted).
+They can be inserted in [JavaScript](#javascript-templates), [Jinja](#jinja-templates) templates or inside another partial.
+Any entity used in them will make the template in which the partial is inserted to be reevaluated when the entity changes its state.

+>Note: Partials will automatically use the variables set in the `js_variables` or `jinja_variables` (depending on the kind of template in which they are inserted).

 #### Partials example with a JavaScript template